Algebraic notation (chess): Moves

+Positions

 History

 Descriptive notation was usual in the Middle Ages in Europe.
-A form of algebraic chess notation that seems to have been borrowed from Muslim chess, however, appeared in Europe in a 12th century manuscript referred to as “MS. Paris Fr.
-1173 (PP.)”.
+A form of algebraic chess notation that seems to have been borrowed from Muslim chess, however, appeared in Europe in a 12th-century manuscript referred to as "MS. Paris Fr.
+1173 (PP.)".
 The files run from a to h, just as they do in the current standard algebraic notation.
 The ranks, however, are also designated by letters, with the exception of the 8th rank which is distinct because it has no letter.
 The ranks are lettered in reverse – from the 7th to the 1st: k, l, m, n, o, p, q.

 Another system of notation using only letters appears in a book of Mediaeval chess, Rechenmeister Jacob Köbel's Schachzabel Spiel of 1520.